 People want to live in Brooklyn because it gets them close to coveted Manhattan.
 New York City has always been one of the most expensive places to live in the United States, but Manhattan is the most expensive borough.
 Business Insider reports that the median sale price in Manhattan is more than $2 million.
 A good chunk of homes is valued well beyond $10 million.
 To get close to Manhattan, people turn to the ever-expanding skyline of Brooklyn for more affordable housing.
 After all, Manhattan is just a quick 30-minute subway ride away.

 Where Are the High-Rise Apartments Popping Up?Where Are the High-Rise Apartments Popping Up?

 According to Zillow, Manhattan was getting 7,000 new apartments in 2014, but that’s nothing compared to the 9,500 new apartments coming to Brooklyn.
 High concentrations of new high-rise developments are popping up in DUMBO, Downtown Brooklyn, and Williamsburg.
 They’re expected to expand to areas like Bedford-Stuyvesant and Boerum Hill soon.

 Here are just a few of the new high-rise complexes in Brooklyn:

-- More 800 new rentals on Bergen Street in Crown Heights.
+- More than 800 new rentals on Bergen Street in Crown Heights.

 - An apartment tower called; “Avalon Willoughby West,” in Downtown Brooklyn.

-- A third Northside Piers tower along the waterfront in Williamsburg with more than 500 units.
+- Northside Piers tower, along the waterfront in Williamsburg, with more than 500 units.

 - The Atlantic Yards project near the Barclays Center.